-For the 12th year in a row, the Tourism Ireland publicity team was named in the Top 10 among all tourist boards represented in Germany, in the annual ‘Verkehrsbüro des Jahres
+For the 13th year in a row, the Tourism Ireland publicity team was named in the Top 10 among all tourist boards represented in Germany, in the annual TPR (Touristik PR) awards, in the ‘Verkehrsbüro des Jahres’ (tourist board of the year) category.
+The criteria under which the tourist boards were evaluated for this award included: product knowledge, comprehensive replies to enquiries, organisational skills and creativity.
+Tourism Ireland was ranked second overall.

 Zoë Redmond, Tourism Ireland’s manager Central Europe, said: “We are delighted to have been voted number two tourist board once again this year by the jury of German journalists.
 We are constantly looking at new and engaging ways of highlighting the island of Ireland to the media – so we are particularly honoured to receive this award.
 A key element of our annual promotional programme involves working with German travel and lifestyle media and bloggers, to ensure they write or broadcast extensively about the island of Ireland as a holiday destination.”

 Zoë Redmond continued: “Germany is the third-largest market for tourism to Ireland and is estimated to be worth close to €400 million annually to our economy.
-Last year was another record year for Irish tourism from Germany – when we welcomed almost 630,000 German visitors, an increase of +13% on 2014.
-Tourism Ireland is rolling out an extensive programme of promotional activity again in 2016 – to keep the momentum going and build on that growth.
+Last year was another record year for Irish tourism from Germany – when we welcomed over 650,000 German visitors, an increase of +4% on 2015.
+Tourism Ireland is rolling out an extensive programme of promotional activity again in 2017 – to keep the momentum going and build on that growth.”

 Notes To Editors